jedamus/make/README.md

 # make

 Makefile to compile COBOL, FORTRAN, flex, bison etc.
-Creates also documentation (reST, pod, TeX, LaTeX).
+Creates also documentation (reST, pod, TeX, LaTeX) and knows how to handle noweb and cweb-files.